getfem/getfem/doc/sphinx/source/matlab/install_on_mac.rst

  CFLAGS = -fno-common -no-cpp-precomp -arch i386 -isysroot /Developer/SDKs/MacOSX10.5.sdk -mmacosx-version-min=10.5  -fexceptions
  CXXFLAGS = -fno-common -no-cpp-precomp -fexceptions -arch i386 -isysroot /Developer/SDKs/MacOSX10.5.sdk -mmacosx-version-min=10.5

-Those that are important here are the the arch one (you need to build a binary for the same architecture than the matlab one (ppc, ppc64, i386, x86_64)).
+Those that are important here are the arch one (you need to build a binary for the same architecture than the matlab one (ppc, ppc64, i386, x86_64)).
 The -isysroot and the -mmacos-min-version are used to linked against the same system library versions than matlab.

 If you want to install qhull (in order to use the levelset stuff),